 Good parenting, Sergio, some times they need to be led to their passion.

-duggersd Premium Member over 1 year ago
+duggersd Premium Member almost 2 years ago

 Yeah, mechanical engineering for a guy who is flummoxed by Math!